 I found very many islands, filled with innumerable people, and I have taken possession of them all for their Highnesses, done by proclamation and with the royal standard unfurled, and no opposition was offered to me.
 Christopher Columbus

 As one of the first Spanish (and European) settlers in the Americas, it is said that Bartolomé de las Casas felt compelled to oppose the abuses committed by colonists against the Native Americans.
 Casas was a Spanish landowner, who arrived in Hispaniola as a layman then became a Dominican friar and priest.
 He was appointed as the first resident Bishop of Chiapas, and the first officially appointed Protector of the Indians.
-He wrote A Short Account of the Destruction of the Indies and Historia de Las Indias, chronicling the early decades of colonization of the West Indies and the atrocities committed by the colonizers.
+He wrote A Short Account of the Destruction of the Indies and Historia de Las Indias, chronicling the early decades of colonization of the West Indies.

 He writes… how the native people behave themselves very patiently, sumissively and quietly towards the Spaniards, to whom